 |yellow||no errors, but at least one alarm of Type A|

 |green and yellow||no errors and no Type A alarms, but at least one alarm of Type C|

 |green||no errors and no alarms|

-The analyzer also provides coverage information showing unanalyzed code statements.
-In absence of definite runtime errors code reported as unanalyzed is definitely unreachable.
-Astrée also allows to check for functional program properties by a static assertion mechanism.
+Lastly, you can use Astrée to check for functional program properties by a static assertion mechanism.
 If Astrée does not report the assertion to be violated, the asserted C expression has been proven correct.

-The tool can be configured by the following means:
+Each Astrée runtime error analysis can be configured by the following means: